 Often thrust into a social situation where no one has a clue that autism even exists can easily mask itself as bad behavior.
 This crucial window of time has been my inspiration to create Aspergers101 so that you can have more information at your fingertips than we did!
 The signs could come earlier if your child is in day-care or daily with other children.
 Although our son (who was our first) did show early signs…it didn’t become ‘in our face’ until he started public school.

 The teacher sees this as a potentially problematic child, and the parent becomes frustrated by not knowing why all this is happening now that they are at school.
-This is when the perfect storm can happen as you’ve got teacher, parent and student colliding, often treating ‘bad behavior’ verses the real cause which is autism.
+This is when the perfect storm can happen.
+You’ve got teacher, parent and student colliding, often treating ‘bad behavior’ verses the real cause which is autism.

 Here are three basic behaviors to watch for, where I would strongly suggest looking into a Autism/Aspergers diagnosis.